-Cincinnati Children’s is conducting a research study to learn about a medication called AZD7325 to treat impairments associated with Fragile X syndrome (FXS).
-AZD7325 is not currently approved by the U.S. Food and Drug Administration (FDA).
+Cincinnati Children’s Hospital is conducting a research study to learn about a medication called AZD7325 to treat impairments associated with Fragile X syndrome (FXS).
+AZD7325 is not currently approved by the Food and Drug Administration.

 We are asking you and other people with FXS to be in this research because AZD7325 may be helpful for treatment of FXS, but it needs to be tested to be sure.
 We hope to learn more about the medicine’s safety and if it works on symptoms of FXS.